-A Mandoline is a food slicer.
-Instead of moving the blade over the food, as you do with a knife, you move the food over the blade.
+A mandoline is a food slicer.
+Instead of moving a blade over the food, as you do with a knife, you move the food over a blade.
 It is a manual device, with no electricity required.

 Some models have interchangeable blades.
 Some, like the Bron ones (sometimes marketed as Mouli in the US), have you change the configuration of the blade instead with a lever.

 A mandoline will give you more consistent slicing results than even someone very skilled with a chef’s knife can produce.

 - slice potatoes for scalloped potatoes;

 - process large amounts of cabbage for sauerkraut or coleslaw.